Biology and Geology 3rd compulsory secondary education

 These methods act as a barrier that prevents the sperm from moving to the egg.

-The condom or condom is a thin, elastic latex or polyurethane sheath that is placed on the erect penis and collects the semen from ejaculation, preventing sperm from entering the uterus.
+The condom is a thin, elastic latex or polyurethane sheath that is placed on the erect penis and collects the semen from ejaculation, preventing sperm from entering the uterus.

 It is a sheath that is placed inside the vagina, acting in a similar way to the male condom, preventing sperm from reaching the uterus.
 It does not have to be used in conjunction with the male condom.
 They also prevent STDs.